open-cluster-management-io/enhancements/enhancements/sig-architecture/35-work-placement/work-placement.md

   conditions:
   - type: PlacementVerified
   - type: ManifestworkApplied
-  ## The following is a spike ##
+  PlacedManifestWorkSummary:
-  # this to describe the number of clusters that the resources are applied
+    # this is to describe the number of clusters that have resources are applied
-  clustersApplied:
-    number: 4
+    applied: 4
-    lastTransitionTime: xxx
-  # this to describe the number of clusters that the resources are available
+    # this is to describe the number of clusters that have resources are available
-  clustersAvailable:
+    available: 4
+    # this to describe the TOTAL number of clusters that the resources
+    total: 4
+    # this is to describe the number of clusters that have resources are progressing
-    number: 4
+    progressing: 4
-    lastTransitionTime: xxx
-  # this to describe the number of clusters that the resources are degraded
+    # this is to describe the number of clusters that have resources are degraded (or work is degraded)
-  clustersDegraded: 2
-    number: 2
-    lastTransitionTime: xxx
+    degraded: 4
 ```

 ### Risks and Mitigation